 Wound Healing

-If you have been to your local pharmacy, you have probably seen an Aloe vera gel for treating skin wounds or specifically burns.
-It is said that Aloe vera can speed up wound healing.
-Aloe vera seems to do this by improving blood circulation to the damaged spot and stopping cell death around a wound.
+If you have been to your local pharmacy, you have probably seen Aloe vera gel for treating skin wounds and burns.
+Aloe vera is said to accelerate wound healing.
+Aloe vera appears to do this by improving blood circulation to the damaged area and reducing cell death around the wound.
 The cooling sensation of the gel will also provide some physical relief.

 Source: healthambition.com